bellmarc/scatterbrain-study-app/README.md

 ---

 ### User stories
-- User engaging in onboarding process to select topics and prioritize them.
-For prioritization, the user has the ability to opt out during the onboarding.
-User is notifed they will have the option to apply a priority later.
+- User engaging in on-boarding process to select topics and prioritize them.
+For prioritization, the user has the ability to opt out during the on-boarding.
+User is notified they will have the option to apply a priority later.
-- After onboarding, user is prompted to click 'Session' button to enter a Study Session page or user can manually choose topic they'd like to focus-on.
+- After on-boarding, user is prompted to click 'Session' button to enter a Study Session page or user can manually choose topic they'd like to focus-on.
 - Once in a Session, user has a timer countdown while they complete their study.
 - User is able to return to the dashboard and may edit/delete topic(s) as necessary.